← All Posts

 The second version shows you understood their goal.
 That changes the entire emotional context of the feedback.

-2. Explain the Why, Not Just the What
+2. Explain the why, not just the what

 "Use dependency injection here" is a command.
 "We use dependency injection for services like this because it lets us swap the email provider in tests without hitting the real API — saves about 30 seconds per test run" is a lesson.